HomeHEALTH & NUTRITIONHeartworm Disease in Dogs:...

 Free Subscribtion

-Heartworm disease in dogs is a serious condition caused by parasitic worms transmitted by mosquitoes.
-It can lead to heart failure, lung disease, and even death.
-Preventative medication, early detection, and timely treatment are crucial to protecting your dog from this life-threatening illness.
+Heartworm disease in dogs is a serious and potentially fatal condition caused by parasitic worms transmitted through mosquito bites.
+It affects the heart and lungs, but early detection, preventive medication, and timely treatment can successfully protect dogs from severe complications.

 DoggyZine.com